michaelrsweet/pappl/doc/pappl-body.md

 > The optional features allow a Printer Application to easily support the
 > functionality required for other IPP-based licensing programs.

 Devices
 =======

-PAPPL provides a simple device API for reading data from and writing data to a printer, as well as get interface-specific status information.
-PAPPL devices are referenced using Universal Resource Identifiers (URIs), with the URI scheme referring to the device interface, for example:
+The PAPPL device functions provide access to output device connections and to list available output devices.
+Output devices are accessed using Uniform Resource Identifier (URI) strings such as "file:///path/to/file-or-directory", "socket://11.22.33.44", and "usb://make/model?serial=number".
+The follow URI schemes are supported by PAPPL:

 - "dnssd": Network (AppSocket) printers discovered via DNS-SD/mDNS (Bonjour),
 - "file": Local files and directories,